-He was a good guy, but she'd beat him up emotionally and psychically
+He was a sweet and good guy, but she'd beat him up emotionally

-was clearly an error in judgment on my part--but in my defense,
+was clearly my own error in judgment at that moment, but in my

-I knew absolutely nothing about borderline pathology back
+defense, I knew relatively nothing about BPD pathology

-then.
-Still, I often regret the lack of education and preparedness
+their schooling.
+Still, I often regret the lack of education and

 might even threaten to KILL herself, if